Insurance Application Testing: Guide & Best Practices

 Automation testing further boosts the insurance software’s performance, reliability, and security.
 When app-breaking bugs are quickly found and resolved, your insurance software becomes more stable, gaining for itself a unique competitive edge in the marketplace.

 Many automation testing tools available on the market do streamline the testing effort.
 However, in reality, many teams struggle with the extensive configuration to connect those tools.
-This is why teams need software quality management platform, not just tools, for several reasons.

-Reduced Maintenance and System Configuration: With everything under 1 roof, maintenance efforts become more concentrated.
+- Reduced maintenance and system configuration: With everything under 1 roof, maintenance efforts become more concentrated.
 This opens up resources to be re-allocated to other critical quality assurance areas.

-Centralized Reporting: Business leaders need comprehensive actionable insights across the entire STLC to make data-driven decisions and provide visibility for multiple stakeholders.
+- Centralized reporting: Business leaders need comprehensive actionable insights across the entire STLC to make data-driven decisions and provide visibility for multiple stakeholders.
 An end-to-end testing platform brings exactly that thorough kind of insight.

-Centralized Planning and Scheduling: Testing platform provides integration with popular DevOps tools, connecting teams involved in the project for better coordination, speeding up the feedback loop, allowing for continuous testing.
+- Centralized planning and scheduling: Testing platform provides integration with popular DevOps tools, connecting teams involved in the project for better coordination, speeding up the feedback loop, allowing for continuous testing.

 Adopting a software quality management platform is how insurance companies add another competitive edge to their services.